| | | |

 FAQs

-Yes, it is safe to eat cold leftover chicken, as long as it was previously cooked through to an internal temperature of 165°F and stored properly.
+Yes, it’s safe to eat cold leftover chicken (chicken salad is my go-to way of enjoying it).
+As long as it was previously cooked through to 165F and stored properly.

 Similar Posts